TheNextGuy32/peace-of-westfalia/rules.md

 Additionally:

 Only Players may conquer towns; remove all Diplomatic Influence from conquered Principalities.
-Capitals may only be taken if they are that Power’s last province.
+Capitals may only be taken if they are that Power's last province.

 You may choose to immediately vassalize a Principality (or former Player-owned capital) instead of taking it.
-Keep the Principality’s control marker on province (or replace the Player’s with a new Principality control marker).
+Keep the Principality's control marker on province (or replace the Player's with a new Principality control marker).
 You lose no Diplomatic Influence for vassalizing; instead, remove all Diplomatic Influence from other Players from the Principality and place 2 Diplomatic Influence on the Principality; you are now its ally.

 Electors may not be conquered and must be vassalized instead.

 You lose all Diplomatic Influence from Principalities that you had Diplomatic Influence with when you personally (not an ally) take a province from them.

-If a Principality conquers a province of a different religion, that province is forcibly converted to the Principality’s religion (No Saints/Reformation Points earned).
+If a Principality conquers a province of a different religion, that province is forcibly converted to the Principality's religion (No Saints/Reformation Points earned).

 ##### Religious War